 - Typically very expensive

-With chase cards like the Charizard ex, Blastoise ex, and Venusaur ex SIR pulls, there’s a good reason why 151 is so beloved.
-Even outside of the special illustration rare cards, the artwork is absolutely phenomenal on common cards too, and while we’d recommend hoping for a major reprint to bring prices down, we can’t blame you for paying a premium.
+With chase cards like the Charizard ex, Blastoise ex, and Venusaur ex SIR pulls, there's a good reason why 151 is so beloved.
+Even outside of the special illustration rare cards, the artwork is absolutely phenomenal on common cards too.
+While we're praying for a major reprint, it doesn't seem likely - we can't blame anyone who pays a premium.

-This set is best for collectors and those nostalgic for Pokémon’s past, delivering a look back at the start of the long-running franchise.
-However, even for newcomers learning how to play Pokémon for the first time, this is a great bundle that’s only major issue is the lack of stock.
+This set is best for collectors and those nostalgic for Pokémon's past, delivering a look back at the start of the long-running franchise.
+However, even for newcomers learning how to play Pokémon for the first time, it's a great bundle.
+The only real issue is the lack of stock.

 Pokémon Sword & Shield: Evolving Skies